kaust-library-systems/libarchives/README.md

 # libarchives

-Using DSpace for archives
+Using DSpace for archiving metadata.

 ## Clone of DSpace

+The archive of metadata uses [DSpace running on Docker](https://wiki.lyrasis.org/display/DSPACE/Try+out+DSpace+8#TryoutDSpace8-InstallviaDocker).
 We forked the original DSpace repository before cloning it.